AshmanRoonz/The-Metaphysics/The Ω Metaphysics - Book 1 of 3.md

 **You determine what you become through what you validate.**

-Not "determine" as arbitrary choice (your choices are constrained by current receipts, current context, current coherence level).
+Not "determine" as arbitrary choice (your choices are constrained by current receipts, current I(t), current coherence level, current Ω′ capacity).

-But "determine" as: **your validations accumulate into receipts that become your I(t) thread's characteristic pattern.**
+But "determine" as: **your validations accumulate into receipts on your I(t) thread that become your characteristic pattern.**

 That pattern resonates with certain contexts and not others.
 That resonance influences your re-anchoring after death.
 Your trajectory through Ω follows from your accumulated validation patterns.

 **No external judge needed.
 The structure itself determines outcomes.**

-* High coherence → resonates with high-coherence contexts → re-anchors where clarity is accessible
+* High coherence (aligned with •′ and •) → resonates with high-coherence contexts → re-anchors where clarity accessible
-* Low coherence → resonates with low-coherence contexts → re-anchors where confusion persists
+* Low coherence (misaligned with •′) → resonates with low-coherence contexts → re-anchors where confusion persists
 * Fragmented patterns → turbulent dissolution → chaotic re-anchoring
 * Integrated patterns → graceful dissolution → conscious re-anchoring